bestplace/cube/README.md

 It accepts several config variables from env:
 ~~~
-DOCKER_REGISTRY - your docker registry (must be the same as in your hosts.yml, default=local)
+DOCKER_REGISTRY - your docker registry (must be the same as in your hosts.yml, default=cube)
 VERSION_TAG     - image version tag (default=latest)
 ORIGIN / BRANCH - dagster github repository for building your containers (default=dagster-io / master)
 ~~~